ajktown/wordnote/README.md

 ## Overview

 Wordnote is the second generation project produced by AJK Town, or AJ Kim.
-It was renamed after "Wordy"!
+It was renamed after "Wordy".

 https://wordnote.ajktown.com